myuzo-labs/.github/profile/README.md

 We're building Myuzo Labs in phases to deliver value to our users quickly while ensuring a strong foundation for long-term innovation.

+Myuzo Labs is where artists take the lead, collaboration sparks inspiration, and sonic exploration is the driving force.
+We provide the tools for your musical journey, and together, we'll break boundaries to shape the future of sound.

 **Proposed Workflow**

 1. **Platform Foundation:** Focus on core features: